daquexian/onnx-simplifier/README.md

 ## Our solution

-ONNX Simplifier is presented to simplify the ONNX model by removing these redundant operators.
+ONNX Simplifier is presented to simplify the ONNX model.
+It infers the whole computation graph and then replaces the redundant operators with their constant outputs.

 Just install it via pip (Python >= 3.5)